lahiruherath/lahiruherath.github.io/index.md

 Website | http://www.brandix.com/
 Business or sector  | Apparel Manufacturing

-*Key responsibilities are identifying and implementing automation solutions in manufacturing processes and to design and modify machinery & systems to further improve the Quality/ SMV (Standard minute value) of the garment to optimize capacity and cost.
+</br>*Key responsibilities are identifying and implementing automation solutions in manufacturing processes and to design and modify machinery & systems to further improve the Quality/ SMV (Standard minute value) of the garment to optimize capacity and cost.
 To manage the automation department workforce, manage the budgets adhering to the development T&A’s.
-Please see projects for further information*
+Please see projects for further information*</br>

 Title       | Description